Excavator: Configurations

 Modern hydraulic excavators come in a wide variety of sizes.
 The smaller ones are called mini or compact excavators.
-For example, Caterpillar's smallest mini-excavator weighs 2,060 lb and has 13 hp; their largest model is the largest excavator available (developed and produced by the Orenstein & Koppel, Germany, until the takeover 2011 by Caterpillar, named »RH400«), the CAT 6090, which weighs in excess of 2,160,510 lb, has 4500 hp, and a bucket as large as 52.0 m³.
+For example, Caterpillar's smallest mini-excavator weighs 2,060 lb and has 13 hp; their largest model is the largest excavator available (developed and produced by the Orenstein & Koppel, Germany, until the takeover 2011 by Caterpillar, named »RH400«), the CAT 6090, which weighs in excess of 2,160,510 lb, has 4500 hp, and a bucket as large as 52.0 m3.

 Hydraulic excavators usually couple engine power to (commonly) three hydraulic pumps rather than to mechanical drivetrains.
-The two main pumps supply oil at high pressure (up to 5000 psi, 345 bar) for the arms, swing motor, track motors and accessories while the third is a lower pressure (~700 psi, 48 bar) pump for pilot control of the spool valves; this third circuit allows for reduced physical effort when operating the controls.
-Generally, the 3 pumps used in excavators consist of 2 variable displacement piston pumps and a gear pump.
+The two main pumps supply oil at high pressure (up to 5000 psi, 345 bar) for the arms, swing motor, track motors and accessories while the third is a lower pressure (≈700 psi, 48 bar) pump for pilot control of the spool valves; this third circuit allows for reduced physical effort when operating the controls.
+Generally, the three pumps used in excavators consist of two variable displacement piston pumps and a gear pump.
 The arrangement of the pumps in the excavator unit changes with different manufacturers using different formats.

-The three main sections of an excavator are the undercarriage, the house and the arm (also boom is used).
+The three main sections of an excavator are the undercarriage, the house and the arm.
+The boom, the front part that is attached to the house itself and holds the arm, is also used.
 The undercarriage includes tracks, track frame, and final drives, which have a hydraulic motor and gearing providing the drive to the individual tracks.
-Undercarriage can also have blade similar to that of a bulldozer.
+The undercarriage, especially frequently for a mini-excavator, can also have blade similar to that of a bulldozer.
 The house includes the operator cab, counterweight, engine, fuel and hydraulic oil tanks.
 The house attaches to the undercarriage by way of a center pin.
 High-pressure oil is supplied to the tracks' hydraulic motors through a hydraulic swivel at the axis of the pin, allowing the machine to slew 360° unhindered and thus provides the left-and-right movement.
 The arm provides the up-and-down and closer-and-further (or digging movement) movements.
 Arms typically consist of a boom, stick and bucket with three joints between them and the house.

 The boom attaches to the house and provides the up-and-down movement.
 It can be one of several different configurations: